Index ¦ Archives ¦ Atom

 intra-service orchestration, and many other IT needs.

-Or explained simply, ansible is ssh on steroids wrapped in python+yaml bubblewrap to prevent sysadmins from shooting …
+Or explained simply, ansible is ssh on steroids wrapped in python+yaml bubblewrap to prevent sysadmins from …

 Contact